grosser/travis_dedup/Readme.md

  - Generate an access token `curl -X POST "https://api.travis-ci.com/auth/github" -d "github_token=YOUR_GITHUB_TOKEN"`
  - setup github webhook hook to `https://travis-dedup.herokuapp.com/github?repo=your_org/your_repo&token=YOUR_ACCESS_TOKEN&pro=true`

+The hook sleeps for 5s before inspecting the builds so the newly pushed build are found too.

 ## Via travis build step (slow & complicated)
  - encrypt it `travis encrypt TRAVIS_ACCESS_TOKEN=YOUR_ACCESS_TOKEN`
  - add it to your `.travis.yml`